niftynei/droidtalks/pirates/pirates_v2.md

 ---

 ^ Ok, I've got some designs, so clearly we're not at square one.

+---

+## How Do I Start An Android App?

 ^ so let's refine the question a little bit.

 ---